This post may include affiliate links. Thank you for your support.

 This was absolutely delicious as written.
 I used the thai basil and cashews.
 Even my kids enjoyed it.
 I also used 1/2 t red pepper flakes instead of the serrano pepper, and that was hot enough.

 What a fabulous dish!
-I love Thai flavours and love that you’ve used them with spaghetti squash.
+I love Thai flavors and love them with this spaghetti squash.
 Perfect for a light and flavourful dinner!

 I adore Thai flavour!
-This is a wonderful low carb meal, Chey.
-The dressing would be fantastic for some rice noodles.
+This is a wonderful low carb meal.
+The dressing would be fantastic for some rice noodles, too.
+Thank you!